Snehith529/Snehith529/README.md

 #### Hi, 👋 I’m Snehith Kongara
 #### About me

-CS Grad Student at University of Texas at Arlington.
-Worked as Systems Engineer in TCS.
+Computer Science Graduate Student at University of Texas at Arlington.
+Worked as Systems Engineer in TCS for 1 year 6 months.
+CSE Undergarduate Student, 2021.
 I am passionate about Machine Learning.

 #### 📬 Contact me at